 - Mayon Volcano in Bicol is considered the world’s most perfect cone-shaped volcano.

 - The highest peak in the Philippines is Mt.
-Apo stands at 2,954 meters above sea level, which is located in Mindanao.
+Apo in Mindanao, standing at 2,954 meters above sea level.

 - Mindanao Trench, which is located near the Philippines, is one of the deepest ocean trenches in the world, with a depth reaching 6.5 miles.

 - Laguna de Bay is the largest lake in the Philippines.
 It is located between Laguna and Rizal and measures 900 square kilometers.